GerardoBZentenoM/gifs-app-angular/README.md

 1. Clone this repository.
 2. Navigate to the repository folder.
 3. Run `npm install` to install dependencies.
+4. Update your GHYPE APYKEY in enviromet.ts.
-4. Run `ng serve` for a dev server.
+5. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

 ## Demo
 ![Demo GIF](https://github.com/GerardoBZentenoM/gifs-app-angular/blob/main/demo_reduced.gif)